chef/automate/components/docs-chef-io/content/automate/High_Availability.md

 - Automate Frontend

-Both Chef Automate and Chef Server have a load balancer with a UI.
+Both Chef Automate and Chef Infra Server have a load balancer with a UI.
 For example, let's say we have three Chef Automate and Chef Server instances.
-If any of the Chef Automate or Chef-Server instances fails to operate, then the traffic is distributed between the rest of the two servers.
+If any of the Chef Automate or Chef Infra Server instances fails to operate, then the traffic is distributed between the rest of the two servers.
 Thus, you will never experience any downtime, or the amount of downtime would be minimal.

 - Automate Backend

-The **Elasticsearch** and **Postgresql** database instances act as an automated backend component.
+The **Elasticsearch** and **PostgreSQL** database instances act as an automated backend component.
 Chef habitat's hab supervisor concept is used to make a cluster for the database instance.
 Automate backend cluster rests in the habitat ring.
-For **Postgresql**, **pgleaderchk** service runs in all the **Postgresql** instances and ensures to choose a leader in case the leader database fails.
+For **Postgresql**, **pgleaderchk** service runs in all the **PostgreSQL** instances and ensures to choose a leader in case the leader database fails.
 For **Elasticsearch**, there is a **msae** concept of leader-follower, and for any database failure, a leader election occurs, and a new leader is chosen.

 ### Disaster Recovery (DR)